KiraResari/ceal-chronicler-f/Protocol.md

   - [x] If a location does not exist at the current point, it is displayed as a greyed-out button
 - [x] can be added to a party
 - [x] can be removed from a party
+- [ ] location can't be edited while character is in party

 ### Locations